 When are school board members elected?

-School board elections are held the first Tuesday in April.
+School board elections are held on the first Tuesday of April.

 Can citizens attend school board meetings?

 Boards of Education must meet in compliance with the Open Meetings Act and make public records available pursuant to the law.
 Citizens are welcomed at all school board meetings, except in a few legally specified circumstances calling for closed meetings.

 Can citizens participate in board of education meetings?

 Many boards of education allow citizen participation and have policies concerning how and when citizens contribute their input.
 Policies on public comment vary from district to district.

 The U.S. Supreme Court has said education is perhaps the most important function of state and local governments.
 Our system of local school districts and boards of education epitomizes representative and participatory government--citizens elected from their community make decisions about educational programs based on community needs, values, and expectations.
 Local boards of education also allow for community participation in that decision-making process.
 Boards of Education not only represent the public but also translate the needs of students into policies, plans, and goals that will be supported by the community.